 Here, you'll be asked to identify the rule that governs different combinations of three words.

 In doing so, you'll give the examiner a better idea of your overall literacy and communication skills, which can be crucial for many different roles within the army.

 Check out this full guide to find out more about the RAF mechanical reasoning test.

 Deductive reasoning is a vital skill for any army recruit.
-Essentially, it's your ability to process information and draw logical conclusions from it.
+Essentially, you can process information and draw logical conclusions from it.

 The questions may ask you to read statements about different relationships and then make a deduction based on what you've read.